lineality/definition_behavior_studies/README.md

 2. Learning and improving skills, ability, fitness

+3. Perception

-3. Formation of thoughts, decisions, conclusions, plans, etc.
+4. Formation of thoughts, decisions, conclusions, plans, etc. (conspicuous proxy)

+All are entwined with articulation; without articulation, the others are sub-optimal.

 Warmup Brainstorm 1: concepts of improvement
 - naive positivism